Rockwell Automation FactoryTalk Services Platform

 3.2 VULNERABILITY OVERVIEW

-- CRITICAL INFRASTRUCTURE SECTORS: Food and Agriculture, Transportation Systems, and Water and Wastewater Systems
+- CRITICAL INFRASTRUCTURE SECTORS: Chemical, Commercial Facilities, Critical Manufacturing, Energy, Government Facilities, Water and Wastewater Systems

 - COUNTRIES/AREAS DEPLOYED: Worldwide